-If ever there was a reason to stick with a strange logo no matter what, take a look at this Nabisco logo.
-It was on the side of a warehouse in Pensacola, Florida.
+If ever there was a reason to stick with a strange logo no matter what, take a look at this Nabisco logo, pictured above.
+It is from the side of a warehouse in Pensacola, Florida.
 It works.
 It describes the Six Rules of Company Brands.
 The company brand is an ignored aspect of branding in the U.S. Companies dump their company brands, and wonder why their product brands are suffering.
 Consumers read labels, and know.
 Because of this it is important to keep these brands around.

 3. Use separate brands for each of them, but also connect those new brands to the old master brand.
 So the Master brand “rules” the slave brands, that include Triscuit, Chips Ahoy, Ritz, Uneeda, Fig Newton.
 Do not use a brand on its own, without a master brand.

 4. The company on the box can change, but leave the brand.
 So once there was Ritz brand, made by Nabisco brand bakery, made by Nabisco company, that is no more.
 Now there is Ritz brand, of Nabisco Bakery, owned by Kraft.
 Kraft appears in small text on the back of the box.
 There is room for all brands.
 But don’t sell Ritz without the Nabisco, even if Kraft changes and some hedge fund comes through.
 It won’t work.